manateelazycat/lsp-bridge/README.md

 Welcome send PR to help us improve support for LSP servers, thank you!

+## Supported language servers
+1. pyright (python)
+2. solargraph (ruby)
+3. rust-analyzer (rust)
+4. elixirLS (elixir) Note: please ensure export `elixir-ls` release directory in your system PATH at first.

 ## Todo
 - [ ] Research how to make company-mode update the completion items after lsp-bridge receive completion message
 - [ ] Find references UI: use [color-rg](https://github.com/manateelazycat/color-rg) or xref
 - [ ] Popup web document window by [Popweb](https://github.com/manateelazycat/popweb)
 - [ ] Use capf implement completion-at-point: to support other completion UI, such as [Corfu](https://github.com/minad/corfu)
-- [ ] To support other LSP server, only support pyright, solargraph now
+- [ ] To support other LSP server

 ## Report bug
 Please use `emacs -q` and load a minimal setup with only lsp-bridge to verify that the bug is reproducible.
 If `emacs -q` works fine, probably something is wrong with your Emacs config.